dtrung98/MusicPlayer/README.md

 # RD Music Player - Redefined Music Player
 This is a  music player which has a pretty UI&UX design
 </br>(based on [Timber Material Design Music Player](https://github.com/naman14/Timber))

+## NOTE : THIS PROJECT IS ERROR NOW, U SHOULD NOT PULL IT
 ## Features

 * Live SplashScreen